oneconcern/argo-events/docs/gateway.md

 1. `type`: Type of the gateway.
 This is defined by the user.

 2. `eventSource`: Refers to K8s configmap that holds the list of event sources.
+You can use `namespace/configmap-name` syntax to refer the configmap in a different namespace.

 3. `processorPort`: This is a gateway server port.
 You can leave this to `9330` unless you really have to change it to a different port.